Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXXI. BitLocker-Encryption/README.md

 ## 1. Enabling BitLocker on the Domain Controller

 On the domain controller, I enabled BitLocker for system drives to ensure that the OS disk is fully encrypted.
-This requires TPM (Trusted Platform Module) support.
+This requires Trusted Platform Module support (TPM).

 📸 **Enabling BitLocker on Domain Controller**